wrightwriter/Forma/README.md

 # Forma New Tab Extension

-Forma replaces your new tab with images, from a selection catored to your interests.
+Forma replaces your new tab with images, from a selection catered to your interests.

 ## Permissions